Why People Suffer in Silence: Mental Health in the Church (Part 1 of 13)

 Church leaders should model a tone of humility and acceptance.
 That includes acknowledging mental health struggles without embarrassment, encouraging wise help-seeking, and making it clear that suffering is not proof of spiritual failure.
 Leaders who speak openly can set a culture in which others feel less pressure to hide.

-When stigma goes unchallenged, the church loses trust, honesty, and the opportunity to care well.
+When stigmas go unchallenged, the church loses trust, honesty, and the opportunity to care well.
 People may disappear from fellowship, delay treatment, or carry hidden burdens for years.
-Reducing stigma is not just about kindness; it is about making the church a place where people can be known and supported.
+Reducing stigmas is not just about kindness; it is about making the church a place where people can be known and supported.

 Categories: Articles, Mental Health in the Church